aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/automaticallyupdatestyles/_index.md

 ---
 title: Document.AutomaticallyUpdateStyles
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets a flag indicating whether the styles in the document are updated to match the styles in the attached template each time the document is opened in MS Word in C#
+description: Document property.
+Gets or sets a flag indicating whether the styles in the document are updated to match the styles in the attached template each time the document is opened in MS Word in C#
 type: docs
 weight: 30
 url: /net/aspose.words/document/automaticallyupdatestyles/